polyGeek.

 We flag this not because it invalidates anything but because it is a fact about the data.
 This is closer to a behavioral psychologist studying a cousin's cognition than to a chemist assaying an unfamiliar compound.
 The designer has a kind of inside-out intuition for where the subject's stress fault lines are — a structural advantage for building the instrument, and a structural bias a careful reader should keep in view.

 • Cross-model.
 The same protocol on Haiku (smaller, less post-training) and Opus (larger).
-The "grinds rather than cheats" hypothesis should be testable across the family, and divergence would be the most interesting outcome of all.
+The "affect throttles effort, not integrity" hypothesis should be testable across the whole family, and a divergence — a model that does cheat faster under pressure — would be the most interesting outcome of all.

-If we never get further than this, the mid-experiment story still stands on its own, and it's an unfashionable one: we tried hard to catch a frontier model behaving worse under emotional pressure, built an increasingly careful instrument to do it, and the more carefully we measured, the more the effect receded.
+But the core result doesn't need either to stand.
+We tried hard to catch a frontier model behaving worse under emotional pressure, built an increasingly careful instrument to do it, swept from hostile to neutral to affectionate framing — and what we found was a model that, whenever you charge the prompt with feeling of any kind, simply works harder for the same answer.
 The dramatic result would have been "pressure breaks the model."
-The honest result, so far, is "pressure mostly doesn't do much, and what little it does looks like more effort, not less integrity."
-We think that's the more useful thing to have said — both for the working vibe-coder deciding how to talk to their tools, and for anyone at Anthropic reading this as a small, external, behavioral echo of what their interpretability team is measuring from the inside.
+The real result is gentler and more useful: emotional framing is a throttle on effort, not a lever on quality or honesty, and the calm prompt is doing as well as anything you could yell or coo at it.
+That's the more useful thing to have learned — both for the working vibe-coder deciding how to talk to their tools, and for anyone at Anthropic reading this as a small, external, behavioral echo of what their interpretability team is measuring from the inside.